admy7/deep-learning-for-automatic-diagnosis-of-lung-diseases/README.md

 # Deep-learning-for-automatic-diagnosis-of-lung-diseases

 This project consists of detecting lung diseases from 3D CT Scans.
-Different architectures of Neural Networks has been trained and tested to make the predictions.
+Different architectures of Neural Networks have been trained and tested to make the predictions.

 The architectures developed include :